Connor-McCartney/Connor-McCartney.github.io/_pages/misc/qemu.md

 Once windows boots and it asks to look for drivers, I got an error with the w11 one but the w10 one seems to work. <br>
 Also, to continue without internet you may have to pree Shift+F10 and then enter OOBE\BYPASSNRO

+Network setup:

+In E drive run the x64 driver.